arnicas/interactive-vis-course/Week3/README.md

 * Video by Scott Murray: https://www.youtube.com/watch?v=CQsNxDwO5SA&list=PL0tDk-f4v1ujc8NrGswT158m2y_7bKs3B

+####Scope

+Remember that in d3, you need ALL your work on data to occur inside the d3.csv function call.
+Otherwise, the data variables will not be visible to your code and you will get errors that things are undefined.

+**Homework on data manips, see below**

 ## Selections and Data Binding in D3

 To do the "right" thing with data in D3, you need to understand binding data to DOM elements.
 This concept works with the "selectAll, data, enter, append" pattern.